 What is iloprost inhalation?

-Iloprost inhalation is used to treat pulmonary arterial hypertension (PAH).
-It decreases symptoms of this condition and improves your ability to exercise.
+Iloprost inhalation is used to treat pulmonary arterial hypertension (PAH) in adults. iloprost inhalation can temporarily improve your symptoms and may improve your ability to exercise.

 Iloprost inhalation may also be used for purposes not listed in this medication guide.